On the isomorphism conjecture for groups acting on trees: Examples

 Let us now note that the group $H$ considered in the above examples is not hyperbolic as it contains a free abelian subgroup on more than one generator.

-\begin{rem}{\rm We conclude by remarking that in this paper theorem 4.8 from \cite{FJ} (Proposition \ref{polycyclic}) is used in the proofs of $(1)$, $(2)$ (when the polycyclic or the nilpotent groups are not virtually cyclic), $(3)$ and $(5)$ (when the ranks of the abelian groups are $\geq 2$) of theorem \ref{introthm}.
+\begin{rem}{\rm We conclude by remarking that in this paper [\cite{FJ}, Theorem 4.8] (Proposition \ref{polycyclic}) is used in the proofs of $(1)$, $(2)$ (when the polycyclic or the nilpotent groups are not virtually cyclic), $(3)$ and $(5)$ (when the ranks of the abelian groups are $\geq 2$) of Theorem \ref{introthm}.
 See the proof of Corollary \ref{PVC} and the discussion after the proof of Proposition \ref{TC}.
 In this connection we note here that using the recent work of Bartels and L\"{u}ck in \cite{BL1} all the results in the Introduction of this article can be deduced in the $L$-theory case of the Fibered Isomorphism conjecture.
 The same proofs will go through.
-But for this we need to use the $L$-theory version of theorem 4.8 in \cite{FJ} in the proofs of the particular cases of the items of theorem \ref{introthm} as mentioned above.}\end{rem}
+But for this we need to use the $L$-theory version of [\cite{FJ}, Theorem 4.8] in the proofs of the particular cases of the items of Theorem \ref{introthm} as mentioned above.
+See \cite{BFL} for the proof of [\cite{FJ}, Theorem 4.8] in the $L$-theory case.}\end{rem}

 \ifx\undefined\bysame {\leavevmode\hbox to3em{\hrulefill}\,} \fi